jakob-bren/python-proj-3/README.md

 * Quantity validation - if a part is out of stock, the user cannot add it to their basket.
 When the user selects a part, the quantity of the part is dynamically updated in both the spreadsheet and in the terminal interface.

+* All cells previously updated in relation to the prices of items selected by the user are set back to 0.00 whenever the app is restarted.

 * All pertinent data can be updated from the App itself in the admin console - you can update the description, price, or quantity for any given entry.

 * Admin account validation - when a username and password are inputted, both are checked against a list of pre-defined usernames and passwords - if both match, the admin may proceed, if not, they are either asked to re-input their credentials if either the username or username and password are wrong; or re-input their password if the password is wrong but the username is correct.